Building Equity Program

 Pathways from Pop-Up to Permanent

-Our Building Equity program offers three progressive levels for entrepreneurs at the farmers market.
-When a business is ready and space is available in our farmers markets, a vendor may be invited for longer-term placement.
+Our Building Equity program offers four progressive levels for entrepreneurs at the farmers market.
+When a business is ready and as market space allows, they may be invited to join the Pathway to Permanent track.
+We prioritize entrepreneurs who work directly with our program partners.

 The following participants have been placed at our markets: